sbracaloni/thread-safe-action/README.md

 Thread Safe Action Handler
 ==========================

-Why deal with locks when you can have a lock free implementation.
+Why deal with your own locks when you can use the builtin Golang mechanism.

 The locks can be useful sometimes and not that bad for a simple problem but they can become a real nightmare for more complex implementations.